- This article by Gartner makes several fallacious statements about forecasting and Big Data.

 A Conspicuous Lack of Evidence for Gartner’s Claim for Big Data Forecasting

-Gartner is making a very bold claim that Big Data is going to transform forecasting to be far more customer based, but no references or other evidence are provided that Big Data is currently being used to improve customer forecasts.
+Gartner is making a very bold claim that Big Data is going to transform forecasting to be far more customer based.
+Still, no references or other evidence are provided that Big Data is currently being used to improve customer forecasts.

 So, I performed a search on a comprehensive academic paper database, and I found 28 total results from the search Big Data Customer Forecasting.
 However, upon review, most of these documents were not real hits on the topic, but false positives.
 I have been researching issues for quite some time, and I can say it would be strange for there to be no or close to no articles on a topic in academics but for Gartner to be writing on the fact that this is either happening or very close to happening.